tinalexander/tinalexander.github.io/notes/2024/06-june.md

 >
 > USDA issued two RFIs, one for feasibility and one for interest, to gauge sort of the technical capacity of the vaccine development community.
 >
-> We got very robustparticipation there.
+> We got very robust participation there.
 And we know that a number of folks are speaking directly with the research scientists at USDA as they continue to consider the development of this.
 >
 > This is going to take some time.
 I think I may have mentioned that there is a challenge study underway, and hopefully will be sharing out results with that, as soon as that study is completed.
 >